 On the eve on Valentine’s Day, women in England used to place five bay leaves on their pillows — one at each corner and one in the centre — to bring dreams of their future husbands.
 However, nowadays it’s big business as sales of flowers, chocolates, cards and underwear go through the roof and restaurants need booking well in advance.
 Don’t forget to read our very own list of six gifts you can give for free which can be found here.

 You won’t find a true Welsh couple celebrating Valentine’s day on the 14th February, the Welsh celebrated their own version of Day on January 25 to honour the Welsh patron saint of lovers, Saint Dwynwen.
-After losing to England in the Rugby on Saturday they may be going for the wooden spoon in the Six Nations and that ties in with their special lover’s day!
 As early as the 17th century, Welsh men carved intricate wooden spoons as a token of affection for the women they loved.
 Examples include horseshoes, which stand for good luck; wheels, which symbolize support; and keys, which symbolize the keys to a man’s heart.

 The Philippines probably take Valentines day just a little too seriously.
 Over recent years they have taken their show of affection to a new level with thousands of couples sharing a wedding day on February 14th.
 Mass weddings take place in shopping malls and other public areas around the country.